 Perhaps you can remember the frenetic reaction to Janet Jackson’s Super Bowl “wardrobe malfunction?”
 That 9/16th of a second glimpse of her booby, its nipple covered by a pasty, created such a furor that Congress, the FCC and the Supreme Court all got involved.

 Complaints about the incident emphasized “Children were watching!”
 But consider this: the Source Book for Teaching Science reports that the average US child watches 8,000 murders on TV by the time they finish elementary school.
 Yet that generates very little public protest.

-One glimpse of a breast is more damaging to children than watching thousands upon thousands of simulated murders?
+One glimpse of a boob with nipple covered is more damaging to children than watching thousands upon thousands of simulated murders?
 What is one to make of this?
-How can we possibly think that murder as entertainment is tolerable for children while an exceedingly brief glimpse of an almost bare breast is not?
+How can murder as entertainment be tolerable for kids, while an exceedingly brief glimpse of a knocker is not?

 That got me thinking, suppose these kids were playing at sex instead.
-Would their parents buy them fake sexual gimmicks and a couple of air mattresses, then smile benignly as their progeny pretend to screw, instead of “kill,” one another?
-What kind of culture accepts kids simulating the killing of other human beings, but would doubtless have a conniption over kids humping each other?
+Would their parents buy them fake sexual gimmicks and a couple of air mattresses, then smile benignly as their progeny pretend to screw, instead of “kill,” others?
+What kind of culture accepts kids simulating the killing of other human beings, but would have a conniption over kids humping each other?
 A peculiar one, I dare say.

 Preaching at kids does little to shape their values.
 It is living in our culture and absorbing what they see and hear that chiefly forms their sense of right and wrong.
 And what they presently are absorbing by regularly seeing death dealing “entertainment” is neither wise, nor worthy of their promise.
 We probably don’t want kids playing at sex; but let’s rethink their playing at killing.